GBA-HCI/PreCHI2025/content/program/panel1/index.md

 ---
-title: 'Panel 1 - From Lab to LinkedIn: Which Career Paths Await HCI Graduates'
+title: 'Panel 1 - From LinkedIn to Workplace: Career Opportunities for HCI Graduates'

 weight: 45